Also known as: pause pull-up, paused pullups, paused chin-up, paused hang pull

 What are the benefits of Paused Pull Ups?

-How can I progress or regress the Paused Pull Up?
+How can I progress or regress Paused Pull Ups?